jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I should know because I suffer from the same affliction as Charles did.

 The physical pain isn't even the worst.
 Getting _that_ look from people is.
-The "what the fuck is wrong with you?" look.
+The "what is wrong with you?" look.

 _"Hello, my ~~name~~ I'm Charles.
 I wa-want can want to ~~help~~ discuss, the situation with the, ~~Parliament~~ House of Parliament or the-the-the-the people inside, theeee Commons..."_